MicrosoftDocs/quantum-docs-pr/articles/tutorials/qft-tutorial.md

 ﻿---
-title: Tutorial: Addressing individual qubits in a quantum program | Microsoft Docs
+title: Write and simulate qubit-level programs in Q#
 description: Step-by-step tutorial on writing and simulating a quantum program which operates at the individual qubit level
 author: gillenhaalb
 ms.author: a-gibec@microsoft.com
-ms.topic: tutorial
 ms.date: 10/06/2019
 uid: microsoft.quantum.circuit-tutorial
+ms.topic: tutorial
 ---

-# Tutorial: Write and simulate qubit-level programs in Q#
+# Tutorial: Write and simulate qubit-level programs in Q\#

 Welcome to the Quantum Development Kit tutorial on writing and simulating a basic quantum program that operates on individual qubits.